jirehgrp-org/JirehDashboardNew/README.md

 A comprehensive business solution with role-based access for admins, sales, and warehouse staff, built with Next.js 14, TailwindCSS, shadcn/ui, and Aceternity UI, enabling efficient operations including inventory management, POS, and order fulfillment.

 ## Overview
-This system provides a complete solution for businesses to manage their operations across multiple locations.
+This system provides a complete solution for businesses to manage their operations across multiple branches.
 It features role-based access control, inventory management, sales tracking, and warehouse operations.

 ## Key Features
 - **Role-Based Access Control**